anshu0810/anshu0810.github.io/README.md

 This document provides a quick guide on how to use and format a resume online by using:
 1. a lightweight markup language(Markdown),
-1. a static site generator(Jekyll) and,
+2. a static site generator(Jekyll) and,
-1. sharing/hosting it on a distributed version control system(GitHub Pages).
+3. sharing/hosting it on a distributed version control system(GitHub Pages).

-## Audience
-A second or third year Computer Science student who has little or no experience on github and wants to learn how to host their resume online.

 ## Why you should consider hosting your resume online ?